bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_3.md

 On paper, sketch out some creature ideas (aim for using between 5-8 shapes).
 These can be different variations of the same creature or all different ones.
 You can just implement the head of your creature (similar to the bear at the top) or the whole thing — the choice is up to you.
 Here are some links to ideas:

-* <a href="https://www.youtube.com/watch?v=yh_A09CrT68" target="_blank">https://www.youtube.com/watch?v=yh_A09CrT68</a>
+* <a href="https://www.youtube.com/watch?v=yh_A09CrT68" target="_blank">Some Sample Creatures on YouTube</a>
-* <a href="https://www.pinterest.com/pin/118782508901992203/" target="_blank">https://www.pinterest.com/pin/118782508901992203/</a>
+* <a href="https://www.pinterest.com/pin/118782508901992203/" target="_blank">Some Sample Creatures on Pinterest</a>
 * <a href="https://stock.adobe.com/images/cute-simple-shape-monster-character-vector-flat-graphic-design-illustration-set/209183229" target="_blank">Simple monster designs</a>
-* <a href="https://goo.gl/hKewyL" target="_blank">https://goo.gl/hKewyL</a>
+* <a href="https://goo.gl/hKewyL" target="_blank">A google search!</a>

 After you've done some sketching on paper, _select the one_ that you would like to use for the assignment and draw the creature bigger on a different piece of paper — ideally graph paper — and label the points that will help you to program your creature.
-Remember, to think in terms of shapes that we already know how to make in TKinter: ovals, circles, bullseyes, squares/rectangles, and polygons!
+Remember, to think in terms of shapes that we already know how to make using our basic shapes: ovals, circles, bullseyes, squares/rectangles, and polygons!
 Just like we have with ovals, circles, squares, etc, you'll be responsible for writing a _function_ that creates your creature from a series of parameters (center coordinate, width, etc.).

 {: .blockquote-no-margin}
 > **AGAIN:** Making a simple creature (e.g using 5-8 shapes) is totally fine.
 You don’t need to get too detailed unless you want to!
 And you can always enhance your creature at a later point in time.